 We know that being involved in such a serious accident can take an emotional toll.
 That is why Mr. Goldner, your Atlanta semi-truck truck accident lawyer, has made it his mission to assist victims and their families in any way he can.
 Whether you need assistance fighting an insurance company or pursuing damages directly from the negligent driver, Mr. Goldner will use his experience and knowledge to get you what you deserve.

 Mr. Goldner, your Atlanta truck accident lawyer, will help you secure damages for medical expenses, current and future lost wages, replacement of property and other, intangible, losses.
 We will help you hold the right people accountable for their actions or inaction.
 Mr. Goldner, as your Atlanta truck accident attorney, can represent you against distracted, impaired and even fatigued truck drivers.
-Let us review the details of your truck accident during a no-cost, no-obligation consultation and help you determine the best course of action for seeing the compensation you are legally entitled to.
+Let us review the details of your semi truck and truck accident during a no-cost, no-obligation consultation and help you determine the best course of action for seeing the compensation you are legally entitled to.

 Meet Andrew Goldner, the Atlanta Truck Accident Attorney

 You need an Atlanta truck accident attorney on your side, no matter the cause of your trucking accident.
 The insurance company does not have your best interests in mind.
 Chances are that the initial settlement offer from an insurance agency is not all that you deserve.
 Do not accept this offer without first speaking to an experienced and qualified Atlanta truck accident lawyer.

 You may not be dealing with medical issues today, but you don’t know what tomorrow will bring.
 When you choose to accept a settlement offer from an insurance company, you case is, in effect, over.
 If you begin to experience symptoms of an injury at any point following your acceptance of a settlement, you have little to no recourse to seek compensation.
 You deserve more than that.